qiuosier/Rhythm/Readme.md

 ### Thumbnails

 ## Delopyment with Google Cloud Build and App Engine.
-The `build.json` file contains steps for deploying the website too Google App Engine using Google Cloud Build.
+The `build.json` file contains steps for deploying the website to Google App Engine using Google Cloud Build.

 ## Logging